adF: A Novel System for Measuring Web Fingerprinting through Ads: Abstract

 \section{Abstract}

-This paper introduces \emph{adF}, a novel system for analyzing the vulnerability of different devices, Operating Systems (OSes), and browsers to web fingerprinting. \emph{adF} performs its measurements from code inserted in ads.
-We have used our system in several ad campaigns that delivered \mbR{5.40} million ad impressions.
+This paper introduces \emph{adF}, a novel system for analyzing the vulnerability of different devices, operating systems, and browsers to web fingerprinting. \emph{adF} performs its measurements from code inserted in ads.
+We use our system in several ad campaigns that delivered \mbR{5.40} million ad impressions.
 The collected data allow us to assess the vulnerability of current desktop and mobile devices to web fingerprinting.
-Based on our results, we estimate that \mbR{66\%} of desktop devices and \mbR{40\%} of mobile devices can be uniquely fingerprinted with our web fingerprinting system.
-However, the resilience to web fingerprinting varies significantly across browsers and device types, with Chrome on desktops being the most vulnerable configuration.
+We estimate that \mbR{66\%} of desktop and \mbR{40\%} of mobile devices can be uniquely fingerprinted with our web fingerprinting system.
+However, web fingerprinting resilience varies significantly across browsers and device types, with Chrome on desktops being the most vulnerable configuration.

-To counter web fingerprinting, we propose \emph{ShieldF}, a simple solution which blocks the reporting by browsers of those attributes that we found in the analysis of our dataset that present the most significant discrimination power.
-Our experiments reveal that \emph{ShieldF} outperforms all anti-fingerprinting solutions proposed by major browsers (Chrome, Safari and Firefox) offering an increase in the resilience offered to web fingerprinting up to \mbR{62\%} for some device configurations. \emph{ShieldF} is available as an add-on for any chromium-based browser.
+To counter web fingerprinting, we propose \emph{ShieldF}, a straightforward solution that blocks browsers from reporting attributes with the most significant discrimination power, as identified through our dataset analysis.
+Our experiments reveal that \emph{ShieldF} outperforms all anti-fingerprinting solutions proposed by major browsers (Chrome, Safari and Firefox), providing a resilience boost of up to \mbR{62\%} for some device configurations. \emph{ShieldF} is accessible as an add-on for any Chromium-based browser.
 Moreover, it is readily adoptable by browser and mobile app developers.
-Its widespread use would lead to a significant improvement in the protection offered by browsers and mobile apps to web fingerprinting.
+Its widespread use would lead to a marked enhancement in browsers' and mobile apps' defense against web fingerprinting.